 Our business and affairs are organized under the direction of the Board.
-The Board consists of six members.
+The Board consists of five members as of the date of this prospectus.
 The primary responsibilities of the Board are to provide oversight, strategic guidance, counseling, and direction to our management.
 The Board will meet on a regular basis and additionally as required.